Help to Buy: Equity Loan scheme (2021-2023)

 Getting Started with Your Help to Buy Keepmoat Home

-Whether you’re a first-time buyer or looking to move up the property ladder, the Help to Buy scheme offers a great way to find your dream home at a more competitive rate for you.
+If you are a first-time buyer looking to get on the property ladder, the Help to Buy scheme offers a great way to find your dream home at a more competitive rate for you.
 If you’re looking to buy a property through the Help to Buy scheme, our guides on choosing your home and reserving your home tell you everything you need to know to find your perfect new Keepmoat home.